 Earlier than August 2018, there were three other knife designs added:

 But don't go just yet!
-We've had a long search and prepared a list of what we think is the best selection of these seven newer knives.
+We've had a long search and prepared a list of what we think is the best selection of these eleven newer knives.
 Check it out below.

 Okay.
 At $400, it isn't the cheapest of knives, but you can't deny that the Ursus Fade is a beauty.
 The straightness of the Ursus's blade seems to give the Fade a different aura than it has on other knives - less chaotic, more elegant.
 If this knife fits your budget, it's worth a serious look.